 - A maximum of three credits of independent study (EN.530.526 Undergrad Independent Study, EN.530.527 Independent Study, EN.530.599 Independent Study, or equivalent course numbers from other departments)

-- Students may not count six credits of undergraduate research or six credits of independent study toward the electives.
+- Students may not count more than three credits of undergraduate research or more than three credits of independent study toward their electives.

 Code | Title | Credits |